-She is built to provide the highest possible stability and performance (allowing for her level of comfort) without consideration of rating rules.
+She was designed to be a performance blue water cruiser/racer and built to provide the highest possible stability and performance (allowing for her level of comfort) without consideration of rating rules.

-Venom is expected to be one of the fastest offshore yachts in Australia and should be a line honours contender in most races she enters.
+Venom is one of the fastest offshore yachts in Australia and a line honours contender in most races she enters.

-Venom is being built by Australian Custom Multihull Yachts in the Gold Coast.
+Venom was built by Australian Custom Multihull Yachts in the Gold Coast.

-She is designed, engineered and built to the ISO 12215 Category A standard appropriate for ISAF/AS Category 0 transoceanic racing and will be fitted out to AS Category 2 race standard.
+She was designed, engineered and built to the ISO 12215 Category A standard appropriate for ISAF/AS Category 0 transoceanic racing.

-Venom is being professionally built using the highest quality materials (ATL) and components (Harken, Moonlight, Ronstan, B&G, Raymarine), from industry leading suppliers.
-Engineering work has been done by people with extensive experience in working on well-known and highly respected yachts.
-Spars and rigging will be supplied by Lorima, the worlds leading offshore multihull carbon mast manufacturer and sails will be by Quantum sails – Australia’s leading sailmaker for multihull yachts.
+Venom was professionally built using the highest quality materials (ATL) and components (Wichard, Harken, Moonlight, Ronstan, B&G, Raymarine) with input from industry leading suppliers.
+Engineering was performed by Skip Miller from the Composites Consulting Group who has extensive experience in working on well-known and highly respected yachts of all types.
+Foil design was by Brett Ellis Engineering.
+Spars and fixed rigging were supplied by Lorima, the manufacturer of more than 85% of the worlds offshore multihull carbon masts.
+Running rigging was supplied by Allyacht spars, Australia’s most experienced multihull rigger.
+Sails have been built by Ben Kelly of North sails – Australia’s leading sailmaker for multihull yachts.

-She is of all infused carbon construction over a divinycell core with a 19.2m carbon rotating wing mast, and will have carbon sails and composite rigging.
+She is of all infused carbon construction over a divinycell core with a 19.4m carbon rotating wing mast, and has carbon sails K49 and PBO rigging.

-Combined with her 200% buoyancy floats and wide beam she will be very stable and can safely be pressed hard – and will be similar in proportions to an ORMA 60.
+Combined with her 200% buoyancy floats and wide beam, she can be pressed hard safely – and has proportions similar to an ORMA 60.

-She is designed to have C foils and T foiled rudders, for some extra lift and stability – but these will not be fitted initially.
+She is designed to be have C foils and T foiled rudders fitted if desired.

-There are rudders in each hull so can be sailed with the main hull lifting to reduce drag and as a safety back up.
+There are rudders in each float so can be sailed with the main hull lifting to reduce drag.

 The wave piercing float bows reduce pitching and the main hull has a beam:length ratio of 11:1 with a flat under surface to encourage planing.